r01al/fireworks/README.md

 When the tab is not focused, the library pauses **creating new particles**.
 This avoids a burst backlog when you return to the tab.

-## Canvas underlay 🧵
+## Renderers 🧵

-By default, Fireworks uses a canvas underlay when supported and falls back to DOM particles if canvas isn’t available.
+Fireworks uses a **renderer**.
+By default it uses a canvas underlay when supported and falls back to DOM particles if canvas isn’t available.
 If you want to force DOM mode, set `useCanvas: false`.
 If the effect appears above your content, set `zIndex` to `-1` or a lower value.

 When DOM particles are used, a one‑time console warning is logged because DOM particles can be less performant on heavy pages.

+### DOM renderer warning ⚠️

+DOM particles are **heavier** than canvas.
+On complex UIs or low‑end devices, this can cause jank.
+Use canvas when possible, or reduce `particleCount`, increase `burstIntervalMs`, and keep `particleSizePx` small.

 ## Z‑index note ⚠️